Did you know that your version of Internet Explorer is out of date?

 Discussion Meetings

-SGI members carry out their daily practice at home, but also meet regularly with other members in their communities.
-The discussion meeting tradition dates back to the earliest days of the Soka Gakkai's history in prewar Japan, and serves as the focal point for members to study Buddhist principles and how to apply them in everyday life.
+SGI practitioners carry out their daily practice at home, but also meet regularly with other members in their communities.
+The discussion meeting tradition dates back to the earliest days of the Soka Gakkai's history in prewar Japan, and serves as the focal point for practitioners to study Buddhist principles and how to apply them in everyday life.

 The sharing of faith experiences—the transformation in people's lives realized through Buddhist practice—is a central element of discussion meetings.
 There is perhaps nothing more heartening for people struggling with problems than the example of others who have successfully confronted and overcome their own challenges.